ParthLotia/FilePicker/README.md

 I have added other pickers as well(pdf,doc,video,pictures).

+# There is no need to add any kind of permission and any library to select File from gallery .

 I have tested with multiple scenarios , here is the scenario list

 1. Android 8 to 13 versions